shawnmarie-zz/extremeownership/README.md

-# Extreme Ownership
+# "Extreme Ownership"
-Notes on the book Extreme Ownership by Jocko Willink and Leif Babin
+Notes on the book "Extreme Ownership" by Jocko Willink and Leif Babin